Vaccai singing exercises

-During lockdown, when we are not able to sing together as normal, as well as Ben’s Thursday evening Zoom rehearsals, Gill is offering some voice exercises for us to do as a warm up in our own time.
+Gill recorded these very helpful voice exercises when we realised we would not be able to sing together as normal.
+We can use the exercises as a warm up and to learn intervals.
 Singing on our own offers us a chance to explore our own voices and work out what we need to concentrate on.

-We have recorded the exercises via Zoom (hence the audio/video quality), but you just need to click below.
+The exercises were recorded via Zoom (hence the audio/video quality), but you just need to click below.
 Gill leaves a space for you to ‘sing back to her’.

-She suggests we all stand up to do the exercises, and she advises we think more about our breathing and our abdomen (if we can find it?!), than on what our mouths are doing.
+She suggests we all stand up to do the exercises, and she advises we think more about our breathing and our abdomen, than on what our mouths are doing.